djbacad/vectordb-for-similarity-search/README.md

 ###### Sample search for similarity 2:
 ![run2](https://github.com/user-attachments/assets/f91d09a9-48bd-4155-b41f-f9627407b9c9)

 This project demonstrates how to perform similarity search using sentence embeddings with ChromaDB as the vector database.
-The example uses the Quora Question Pairs dataset (sampled for faster processing/demonstration) to showcase how to embed text data and query for similar entries.
+The example uses the Quora Question Pairs dataset (sampled for faster processing) to showcase how to embed text data and query for similar entries.

 ### Project Highlights:
 - Sentence Embeddings: Utilizing the sentence-transformers library, specifically the all-MiniLM-L6-v2 model, to generate dense vector representations of text.